Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Like other insects, blow flies have a tough exoskeleton over the outer surface of their body.
 The exoskeleton protects the fly and provides an attachment site for the muscles inside the body.

-The body consists of three sections—the head, the thorax and the abdomen.
+The body consists of three sections—the head, the thorax, and the abdomen.
 The large, compound eyes on the head are very noticeable.
 The head also bears two antennae.
 The fly has three pairs of legs and one pair of wings, all attached to the thorax.
 As in other members of the phylum Arthropoda, the legs are jointed.

 The ancestors of blow flies had two pairs of wings.
 In the modern blow fly, the hind wings have been reduced to a pair of stalked structures known as halteres.
 Each haltere has a knob at its tip.
 Halteres vibrate during flight and act as stabilizers.

-The antennae of a blow fly are sensitive to smell, taste and touch.
+The antennae of a blow fly are sensitive to smell, taste, and touch.
 Other parts of the body can also detect these stimuli.
 For example, the mouth and the bottom sections of the legs (the tarsi) have taste receptors.

 The compound eyes contain many lenses.
 The insect's brain combines the information from each lens to make a single image.
 The image is less detailed than the one that we would see, but the blow fly's eye is much better at detecting movement.

 Blow flies don't have lungs.
 Instead, they have a network of tubes called the tracheal system.
-The tubes transport oxygen and carbon dioxide through a blow fly's body.
+The tubes transport oxygen and carbon dioxide through the fly's body.
 Gas exchange with the atmosphere takes place through a series of small openings on the sides of the body.
 These openings are called spiracles.

-Digestive and Excretory Systems
+Nervous, Digestive, and Excretory Systems

-Eggs and Larvae of a Blow Fly
+Eggs and Larvae

 A female blow fly deposits her eggs on the bodies of dead animals, animal feces, garbage, or even wounds on living animals, especially if the wounds are bloody.
 The eggs may also be laid on uninjured but damp areas of an animal's body, such as regions where hair is soaked with feces or urine.

-A blow fly has six stages in its life cycle—the egg, three larval stages, the pupa and the adult.
+A blow fly has six stages in its life cycle—the egg, three larval stages, the pupa, and the adult.
 The time at which each stage appears depends on the environmental temperature, but in general the process is as follows.

 - The egg hatches in about 24 hours.